Trump victory to test limits of US presidential power

 Harris said she had called Trump to congratulate him and promised to aid his transition.
 But she was not prepared to embrace his vision for the country.

-"While I concede this election, I do not concede the fight that fueled this campaign," she said, as some supporters in the crowd shed tears.
+"While I concede this election, I do not concede the fight that fuelled this campaign," she said, as some supporters in the crowd shed tears.

 "The fight for freedom, for opportunity, for fairness and the dignity of all people."